silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 ## What I am, and what I am not

-The word does not mean to you what it means to me.
+The word *"autistic"* does not mean to you what it means to me.
 I can show you that in about thirty seconds.

-Open an image search for "autistic person" and look honestly at what comes back. [^d]
+Open an image search for "autistic person" and look honestly at what comes back. [^a]

 Most of it is children.
 Among the faces that are grown adults, a large share belong to people who are not autistic at all - most visibly, people with Down syndrome, whose faces carry a marker a search engine can actually find.